 She started The Biggest Loser weighing 261 pounds and then dropped to 132 to claim the show’s title.

 Now she’s just 10 pounds heavier and appeared regularly on the Dr. drew Show as a weight-loss guru along with her sister Hannah.

 It looks like she has kept the weight off.

 When he entered the Biggest Loser Ranch, John was a 40-year-old teacher and coach and weighed 445 pounds.

 He dropped an amazing 220 pounds and won season 12 weighing 225 pounds.

-It looks like John has gained a little of the weight back, but is active running marathons and doing Crossfit, while inspiring others to get fit and live healthier.
+It looks like John has gained a little of the weight back but is actively running marathons and doing Crossfit while inspiring others to get fit and live healthier.

-He now weighs between 225 and 230 pounds depending on what he’s training for.
+He now weighs between 225 and 230 pounds, depending on his training.